ttl2132/bio-minigame/README.md

 # Bio Minigame
-My program will be an interactive game where students can learn biology concepts.
+This program is an interactive game where students can learn biology concepts.

 ## Short Description:
 My project consists of DIY identification minigames (i.e. identifying the parts of a cell) using the Kivy library.
 The users can play a game and compete against individuals from around the world thanks to a leaderboard hosted on Heroku!
 The goal of this game is to teach biology concepts in an engaging manner.
 This is useful to students that may be trying to find the motivation to learn biology.